What is it?

 Statesboro, GA 30460

-You can file a report online at the following link here.
+You can file a report online with the Title IX Coordinator at the following link here.

 While it is everyone’s responsibility at Georgia Southern to comply with Title IX, you can find a list of staff members here who have primary responsibility for Title IX compliance.

 Anyone can file a complaint with the United States Department of Education, Office of Civil Rights (OCR).

 U.S. Department of Education